vanheeringen-lab/psap/README.rst

 .. image:: https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat
    :target:  https://anaconda.org/bioconda/psap

 CLI interface for the PSAP classifier.
 PSAP implements a RandomForest approach to predict the probability of proteins to mediate protein phase separation (PPS).
-Initially, a set of protein sequences is annotated with biochemical features wich are subsequently used to train a RandomForest (scikit-learn) classifier.
-The trained classifier is exported to json format and can be used to predict the llps class probability (PSAP_score) for new samples.
+Initially, a set of protein sequences is annotated with biochemical features which are subsequently used to train a RandomForest (scikit-learn) classifier.
+The trained classifier is afterwards exported to json format and can be used to predict the llps class probability (PSAP_score) for unseen protein sequences.

 The default model was trained on the `human reference proteome <ftp://ftp.ebi.ac.uk/pub/databases/reference_proteomes/QfO/Eukaryota/UP000005640_9606.fasta.gz>`_ with a list of literature curated PPS proteins for positive class labeling.
 Both can be found in /data.